Alex Reemts • February 12, 2026

 1. Materials Austin HOAs Commonly Approve

 Most Austin HOAs prioritize durability, uniformity, and visual consistency with the neighborhood.
-That’s why certain materials get approved far more often than others.
+That’s why certain materials get approved far more often than others for outdoor living projects.
+HOAs favor aluminum for its longevity; see how it compares in our aluminum vs. cedar maintenance guide.

 Pergolas